ory/docs/docs/keto/engines/index.md

 Whatever your system looks like, you probably have a concept of permissions which models who is allowed to do what (access control).
 ORY Keto provides you with battle-tested, best practice access control concepts.
-Please not that ORY Keto doesn't support all access control mechanisms while in "sandbox" mode.
+Please note that ORY Keto doesn't support all access control mechanisms while in "sandbox" mode.

 This chapter introduces the most widely used Access Control Policies.
 Before we